The Ministry of Health allows women to have their eggs frozen in order to preserve their fertility so they can be thawed and fertilized in the future.

 Who is Eligible?

-- Women interested in cryopreservation of their eggs in order to preserve them for later use by means of in vitro fertilization (IVF).
+- Women interested in cryopreservation of their eggs in order to preserve them for later use by means of In Vitro Fertilization (IVF).

-- The process is relevant for:
+- The process is designed for two main purposes:

 - Fertility preservation for medical reasons.

 - Fertility preservation for non-medical reasons for women between the ages of 30 and 41.

 - Recognized medical reasons that justify cryopreservation of eggs: